A Brief History

 On August 17, 2009, ABC news published an article concerning how pop star Lady “Gaga herself remains 100-percent woman, a fact that required reiteration after an up-skirt photo sparked rumors that she’s a hermaphrodite.”

 This article, however, concerns famous women who actually did have “wieners,” by which we of course mean wiener dogs (seriously, what kind of site did you think you were on?!).
-Should you be disappointed, we gladly recommend the following tasteful articles: 10 Women Famous for Being Naked and More Women Famous for Being Naked.
+Should you be disappointed, we gladly recommend the tasteful articles from our Naked Ladies series.
 In the meantime, without any further ado, let us get on with the “Wiener Women”…

 10. Liliane Kaufmann